jdodson/zemus/README.md

 And then execute:

-    $ bundle
+    bundle

-**If you only want to use standard mode and embed HTML5 widgets only, you're done.
-Skip to usage below.**

 To enable dirty mode, enter the following command:

-    $ rails g zemus:install
+    rails g zemus:install

 This will install the necessary javascript and css files to your project's app/assets directory.
-At runtime, Zemus will check for the existence of these files to determine whether to embed the supported flash or to fall back to normal mode and return a truncated link.

-Be sure to precompile your assets before going live to ensure the zemus.js and zemus.css files get included.

-    $ rake assets:precompile

 ## Usage